dbrownidau/constitution/new_constitution.md

 In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the Treasurer to:

-20.1. conduct and be responsible for all the Association’s financial transactions.
+20.1. conduct and be responsible for all the Association’s financial transactions

 20.2. provide for the signatories of the account to be any two office bearers

-20.3. provide for the account to be open to inspection of any member upon giving reasonable notice and purpose to the Treasurer at a time and place convenient to the Treasurer and the member.
+20.3. provide for the account to be open to inspection of any member upon giving reasonable notice and purpose to the Treasurer at a time and place convenient to the Treasurer and the member

-20.4. keep proper books of account dealing with the finances of the Association and to furnish the Committee with such accounts and information relating to the finances of the Association as it may from time to time require.
+20.4. keep proper books of account dealing with the finances of the Association and to furnish the Committee with such accounts and information relating to the finances of the Association as it may from time to time require

-20.5. arrange and be responsible for the handling of the petty cash and to render and account to each Committee meeting for all petty cash.
+20.5. arrange and be responsible for the handling of the petty cash and to render and account to each Committee meeting for all petty cash

-20.6. submit at the Annual General Meeting a balance sheet containing a summary of the assets and liabilities of the Association from the preceding financial year, and a budget for the coming year.
+20.6. submit at the Annual General Meeting a balance sheet containing a summary of the assets and liabilities of the Association from the preceding financial year, and a budget for the coming year

 20.7. shall receive all monies due and payable to the organisation and lodge them without delay in the Association’s account

-20.8. shall have custody of all securities, books and documents of a financial nature and accounting records of the Association.
+20.8. shall have custody of all securities, books and documents of a financial nature and accounting records of the Association

 20.9. shall perform such other duties as are imposed by these rules on the Treasurer.

-## 21. Subcommittees
+## 21. Presidential Advisor

 21.1.
+The Presidential Advisor can only be filled by the immediate past President.
+In such cases where this person cannot fulfill their duties, the immediate past Vice President will be asked to take the place as the Advisor.
+Should neither of the immediate past President or Vice President be able to undertake the position, it will be left open to other previous committee members.

+## 22. Subcommittees

-There shall be at least 3 subcommittees which shall be of the following:
+22.1.
+There shall be at least 2 subcommittees which shall include, but not be limited to one of the following:

 Social Committee